CoziSoftware/cozisAddon/README.md

 **<ins>Utility</ins>**
 + AutoLog Plus - A module that disconnects the player according to specific parameters (Based off of [Numby-hack](https://github.com/cqb13/Numby-hack))
 + Auto Shulker - When your inventory is full it places and opens a shulker box and then puts your items in the shulker box
-+ Elytra Swap - WORK IN PROGRESS (DOESN'T WORK YET)
++ Elytra Swap - When your equipped elytra reaches a configurable durability threshold, it swaps to a new one
 + Chat Tracker - Logs chat to a file with optional filtering
 + Player History - Logs player information when they are spotted